 - Who provides the signal changes and information in the newsletter?

 In short, the site is owned and operated by Robert W. Dillon, Ph.D., who is a Technical Chart Analyst.
 His service provides one of the most credible and successful trading systems in the world today.
-He has been trading stocks using technical analysis for over 30 years.
+He has been trading stocks using a rules-based approach for over 30 years.
 Due to his success in the financial world, he became semi-retired at the age of 41.
 Since then, he has been providing financial guidance to his customers.
 His education includes multiple degrees (B.S., M.S., and Ph.D. degrees in Geology and Geophysics).
 He has a vast amount of experience in interpretation of highly complex charts.
 His knowledge and skills with charts combined with his experience in trading stocks using technical analysis gives him the upper hand in making logical investment decisions to help members achieve financial success.
 He holds the highest level of ethical standards and avoids any conflicts of interest.
 Trading signals may be provided to Registered Investment Advisors (RIAs) who manage Assets Under Management (AUM) on a contract basis.

 - How can I contact the editor/technical analyst if I have a question?